github/gh-codeql/README.md

 ### Versions

 The `gh codeql` command always works relative to a pinned version on the current channel.
 You can manually specify the pinned version using `gh codeql set-version`.
+To pin a version to a working directory you can use the command `gh codeql set-local-version` and `gh codeql` will always use that version when running in that working directory.
+To remove a pin from a working directory run `gh codeql unset-local-version` in that working directory.

 You can download additional versions without pinning them (perhaps to prepare for local comparisons) using `gh codeql download`.

 To upgrade, run `gh codeql set-version latest`, which will pin you to the current latest version.

+### CodeQL stub

+If you want to use the GitHub CLI managed CodeQL version directly in a terminal or use it with the Visual Studio Code CodeQL extension then you can install a stub using the command `gh codeql install-stub` that will install a Bash script called `codeql` that invokes the GitHub CLI.
+The default install directory is `/usr/local/bin/`, but you can change this by passing an existing directory.

 ## Development